CHTC/Articles/2026-07-23-nsf-announces-83m-investment-integrated-data-systems.md

 **Category I: National-Scale Integrated Data Systems and Services**

-&emsp;* [Fabric for AI-Driven Science (FabAID)](https://fabaid.io/), led by the Morgridge Institute for Research in Madison, Wisconsin, will build a national data fabric that connects repositories, computing resources and cyberinfrastructure, including NAIRR, to streamline access and curation of large-scale scientific datasets for AI-driven research.
+> * [Fabric for AI-Driven Science (FabAID)](https://fabaid.io/), led by the Morgridge Institute for Research in Madison, Wisconsin, will build a national data fabric that connects repositories, computing resources and cyberinfrastructure, including NAIRR, to streamline access and curation of large-scale scientific datasets for AI-driven research.

 *Excerpt from NSF press release.
 Read the full press release here:
 [https://www.nsf.gov/news/nsf-announces-83m-investment-integrated-data-systems](https://www.nsf.gov/news/nsf-announces-83m-investment-integrated-data-systems)*